Introduction

 Configuration

 Pink uses Pinocchio for forward kinematics.
-A Configuration is a pair of Pinocchio model and data where forward kinematics have been run, indicating that frame transforms and frame Jacobians used for IK can be queried.
+A Configuration holds a Pinocchio model and data for this model where forward kinematics have been run.
+This means that the geometric state of the model has been computed, and quantities such as frame transforms and frame Jacobians are available.

 class pink.configuration.Configuration(model, data, q, copy_data=True, forward_kinematics=True, collision_model=None, collision_data=None)